-For the purposes of impairment testing, goodwill and trademark with indefinite useful life set out in Notes 15 and 16 respectively have been allocated to two individual cash generating units ("CGU(s)").
-The carrying amounts of goodwill and trademarks as at 31 December 2010 allocated to these units are as follows:
+For the purposes of impairment testing, the goodwill and trademark with indefinite useful life set out in Notes 15 and 16 respectively have been allocated to two individual cash generating units ("CGU(s)").
+The carrying amounts of the goodwill and trademarks as at 31 December 2011 allocated to these units are as follows:

-Goo dwill Trade emark

-2010 2009 2010 2009

-US\$'000 US\$'000 US\$'000 US\$'000

-Brand A 11,475 11,475 -
+Goodwill 2011 & 2010 US\$'000 Trademark 2011 & 2010 US\$'000

-Brand B - - 1,669 1,669
+Brand A Brand B 11,475 - 1,669

-11,475 11,475 1,669 1,669
+11,475 1,669

-During the year ended 31 December 2010, management of the Group determined that there was no impairment of its CGUs containing goodwill or trademark with indefinite useful life.
+During the year, management of the Group determined that there was no impairment of its CGUs containing the goodwill or trademark with indefinite useful life.
 The basis of the recoverable amount of the above CGUs and their major underlying assumptions are summarised below: